Skip to main content

 Frequently asked questions

 Yes, when the property requires substantial works and potential buyers are put off by the scale of renovation needed.
-Emilie obtained a 40,000 euro reduction (from 340,000 to 300,000 euros) on a 2-bedroom in the 15th, justifying the discount with the necessary works: complete overhaul of the bathroom, kitchen and layout.
+Emilie obtained a 40,000 euro reduction (from 340,000 to 300,000 euros) on a two-room flat in the 15th, justifying the discount with the necessary works: complete overhaul of the bathroom, kitchen and layout.
 Properties with major works attract less competition, which provides significant negotiation leverage.

 How does a property hunter narrow down the search area during viewings?